Kaycee074/Kaycee074.github.io/_pages/about.md

 * November 2022 -  Presented our work at the Institute for Energy, the Built Environment, and Smart Systems(IEBES) Workshop
 * June    2022 -  Started working at IBM as a Summer Artificial Intelligence Researcher
 * January 2022 -  Passed Qualifying Exams
-* January 2021 -  Started the PhD program in ECSE, Rensselaer Polytechnic Institute
+* January 2021 -  Started the PhD program in Electrical, Computer and Systems Engineering

+## "As far as the laws of mathematics refer to reality, they are not certain; and as far as they are certain, they do not refer to reality" - Albert Einstein.